-development thus far by looking at the performance of the various sum functions.
-This is the topic of the next section.
+We have now completed the presentation of the standard functions generated for each ADT.
+Before we discuss polymorphic built-in types we will take stock of the development thus far by looking at the performance of the various sum functions.
+This is the topic of the following section.

-3.7 Quantitative Evaluation
+3.7.
+Quantitative evaluation

 The performance of the generated code depends on the style of pattern matching used.
-To measure the performance of the code we wrote a simple test program that creates a graph with 30 maximally shared nodes that when interpreted as a binary tree appears to have 2^{30} nodes.
+To measure the performance of the code we wrote a simple test program that creates a graph with 30 maximally shared nodes which when interpreted as a binary tree appears to have 2 nodes.
 The data structure will fit into any cache, thus ensuring that the computation is CPU bound.
 We have benchmarked our test programs on a GNU/Linux system with an Intel Xeon E5504 processor, which has a clock speed of 2 GHz.
-We enable the -O3 aggressive optimisation of the GNU C compiler.
-The average run time over 10 runs in ns per call to the sum function of all versions of the test program is shown in Table 1.
+We enable the -O3 aggressive optimization of the GNU C compiler.
+The average runtime over 10 runs in ns per call to the sum function of all versions of the test program is shown in Table I.

-With 5ns on average per call, the functions cssum, gtsum, and krsum2 are the winners.
+With 5 ns on average per call, the functions cssum, qtsum, and krsum2 are the winners.

-With 7ns on average per call, the functions krsum1 and ttsum are a little slower. krsum1 makes unnecessary recursive calls (See Section 2.3) and ttsum uses Curry-ing [2, Chapter 1], which also requires extra calls (See Section 4.3).
+With 7 ns on average per call, the functions krsum1 and ttsum are a little slower. krsum1 makes unnecessary recursive calls (see Section 2.3) and ttsum uses Currying [9, Chapter 1], which also requires extra calls (see Section 4.3).

 The versatility of nested patterns comes at a price.
-The function insum, which allocates patterns on the stack, is about 3 times slower than the fastest sum function.
+The function insum, which allocates patterns on the stack, is about three times slower than the fastest sum function.
 The version ptsum, which allocates patterns on the heap, is about 31 times slower than the fastest.

 The runtime checks for NULL pointers are off in all of the benchmarks.
-Turning them on only makes a significant difference to cssum and gtsum, because these versions use the access functions from Section 3.5.
+Turning them on only makes a significant difference to cssum and qtsum, because these versions use the access functions from Section 3.5.
 Turning the NULL pointer checks on slows down cssum by a factor 1.2, whereas gtsum slows down by a factor 2.

-As a conclusion we submit that C code with ADTs can be even more efficient than traditional C code.
+In conclusion we submit that C code with ADTs can be even more efficient than traditional C code.